Anita Ghai

-Anita Ghai (born 23 October 1958 - 11 December 2024) was an Indian academic who was the former president of Indian Association of Women's Studies.
+Anita Ghai (23 October 1958 – 11 December 2024) was an Indian academic who was the president of Indian Association of Women's Studies.
 She was a professor at School of Human Studies, Ambedkar University, Delhi.
 She was also a disability rights activist in India working in the areas of sexuality, gender, health and education rights.
-She has authored three books.
+She authored three books.

 Early life

-Anita Ghai was born on 23 October 1958.
-She was diagnosed with Polio at the age of two.
+Ghai was born on 23 October 1958.
+She was diagnosed with polio at the age of two.
 The polio vaccine came to India in 1959, one year after her birth.
-She has no memory of an "able-body".
-Ever since she was a child, external messages were given that being disabled is equivalent to being defective.
-As a child, she was made to visit temples, shamans, tantric priests and faith healers to find "cures" to her disability.
-She was unusually allowed to share a room with her male cousins, due to notions that desexualise disabled girls.

 Academic work

-Ghai has been engaged with the field of disability studies for many years and her contribution to the field is considered seminal.
-Her volume, Disability in South Asia: Knowledge and Experience, is considered a significant step forward and a milestone; the first of its kind in South Asia.
+Ghai was engaged in the field of disability studies for many years and her contribution to the field is considered seminal.
+Her volume, Disability in South Asia: Knowledge and Experience, is considered the first of its kind in South Asia.
 Ghai is pushing for disability studies to claim the status of a university discipline.

-Ghai's book, Rethinking Disability in India, moves away from clinical, medical or therapeutic perspectives on disability, and explores disability in India as a social, cultural and political phenomenon, arguing that this 'difference' should be accepted as a part of social diversity.
+Ghai's book Rethinking Disability in India focussed on disability in India as a social, cultural and political phenomenon.

-Ghai is also on the editorial board of Disability and Society, and Scandinavian Journal of Disability.
+Ghai was also on the editorial board of Disability and Society and Scandinavian Journal of Disability.

 Activism

-Ghai brings out the specific concerns and experiences of disabled women to talk about how disability has relevance to wider concerns.
-Through her work, she analyses disability, gender and brings thoughtful reflection on identity politics.
-Ghai who is the author of (Dis)embodied Form, writes about the gendered politics of disability and its impact on feminist theory.
-Her book (Dis)embodied form is the first of its kind to address the experiences of being a disabled Indian woman and shows us the ways in which these experiences challenge both disability and feminism in India.
+Ghai focussed on the specific concerns and experiences of disabled women.
+Ghai also wrote (Dis)embodied Form on the gendered politics of disability and its impact on feminist theory.